US Presidents Since 1901 🇺🇸👴

-US Presidents in History 🇺🇸 From Theodore Roosevelt to Donald Trump
+US Presidents in History 🇺🇸 From Theodore Roosevelt 👴

 ADDucation Tips: Click column headings with arrows to sort all US presidents in history.
-Click the + icon to show any hidden columns.
-Set your browser to full screen and zoom out to display as many columns as possible.
+Reload page for original sort order.
+Resize your browser to full screen and/or zoom out to display as many columns as possible.
+Click the ➕ icon to reveal any hidden columns.
 Start typing in the Filter table box to find anything inside the table of all US presidents in history since 1901.

 |US Presidents||#||Born||Died||In Office||Party||US Presidents in history significant actions and decisions||Vice-Presidents|

 |Theodore Roosevelt||26th||1858||1919||1901-09||Republican||Supported a rebellion in Panama in order to purchase the land required for the construction of the Panama Canal which Colombia had refused him.
 Roosevelt stood for a hard but successful foreign policy.
 Roosevelt was awarded the 1906 Nobel Peace Prize for contributing significantly to the end of the Russo-Japanese War.||Charles W. Fairbanks|

 |William H. Taft||27th||1857||1930||1909-13||Republican||Passed an act in 1913 making a national income tax possible.
 Took Arizona and New Mexico into the Union.||James S. Sherman|

 |Woodrow Wilson||28th||1856||1924||1913-21||Democrat||Fought against child labor, gave women the right to vote and re-regulated legal working hours.
 Wanted to remain neutral in the first World War but was forced to declare war on Germany on 4 June 1917 after German U-boat attacks.
 Wilson also vainly attempted wanted to prevent the 1920 Prohibition (ban on alcohol).||Thomas R. Marshall|